whatawurst/android_device_samsung_beyond0lte/README.md

-# android_device_samsung_beyond0lte
-Samsung S10e Repository for LineageOS
+# LineageOS device tree for the Samusung Galaxy S10e